Minox A →

 Unlike the later Minox subminiature cameras, the Riga does not have

-provisions for a measuring chain to be attached.
+provisions for attaching a measuring chain.

 The first camera with that feature was the Minox A.